 Welcome to British Columbia’s Wilderness

 Wild, rustic and irresistible is how visitors and locals describe the Lower North Thompson Valley.
 With a population of fewer than 7,000 people in an area of 1550 sq. km (600 sq mi) there’s plenty to explore between the towns and hamlets of the area.

 The locals here are a hardy bunch who embody the word community.
 Back in 2003, a major forest fire, known as the McLure Fire, swept through the area and destroyed homes and businesses, including the Louis Creek sawmill.
 Over 3,000 people were forced to evacuate.
 That did not deter the people of the Lower North Thompson Valley.
-They rebuilt their community and erected a wildfire dragon monument to honour the tenacity and kind-heartedness of the people who fought the fire and those who helped rebuild the community.
+They rebuilt their community and erected a wildfire dragon monument to honour the tenacity and kindheartedness of the people who fought the fire and those who helped rebuild the community.

 We’ve been celebrating our great fortune to be in the Lower North Thompson for as long as we can remember.
 The people of the Lower North Thompson valley love to acknowledge and share their sense of history and give thanks for all that is around them.
-Locals and visitors revisit their sense of belonging at events such as the Kamloopa Pow Wow and the Fall Fair and Rodeo.
+Locals and visitors revisit their sense of belonging at events such as the Kamloopa PowWow and the Fall Fair and Rodeo.
 When the Sockeye Salmon return, we all gather to celebrate at the Salute to the Sockeye.